 Scientist I/II, Biophysical CharacterizationLocation Novato, California Apply

 The candidate will be a highly motivated individual ready to work in Process Sciences as part of a collaborative, multidisciplinary drug product development environment.
-The position will focus on biophysical characterization activities of protein and gene therapy (Primarily AAV) based therapeutics, emphasizing biochemical and biophysical characterization of these molecules and their degradation products.
-Approaches include understanding structure function relationships, solubility profiles, thermodynamics/kinetics and interactions with other molecules.
+The position will focus on biophysical characterization activities of gene therapy and protein based therapeutics, emphasizing biochemical and biophysical characterization of these molecules and their degradation products.
+Approach includes understanding structure function relationships, solubility profiles, thermodynamics/kinetics and interactions with other molecules.

 The Scientist I/II position will be part of the Biophysical Characterization group within Process Sciences.
 The scope of the work includes biophysical characterization and drug product development in support of early candidate and process selection.
-The individual will be responsible for developing and implementing novel biophysical and biochemical methodologies for characterization of different molecules in pre-clinical and clinical phase.
-The ideal candidate will have in-depth knowledge and hands-on experience in biologic formulation and characterization using a myriad of analytical tools for spectroscopic, calorimetric and physicochemical solution analysis.
+The individual will be responsible for developing and implementing novel biophysical and biochemical methodologies for characterization of different gene therapy and protein biologics molecules in pre-clinical and clinical phase.
+The ideal candidate will have in-depth knowledge and hands-on experience in AAV viral capsid and protein biologic formulation and characterization using a myriad of analytical tools for spectroscopic, calorimetric and physicochemical solution analysis.
 The candidate should be an effective communicator of ideas, project goals and results to team members in collaborating departments.
 The ability to proactively identify issues and develop solutions in a collaborative multidisciplinary environment is essential.